Anthony-Roushdy/BMI-Calculator/README.md

 Weight and Height Input: Users input their weight in kg and height in cm.

-BMI Calculation: The app calculates BMI based on the user's input using the formula: BMI = weight (kg) / (height (m) * height (m)), where height is converted from cm to meters.

 BMI Display: The calculated BMI is displayed to the user.

 Usage